sxsw/rfm/README.md

 ## New in version 2.0

-### Data source modeling with ActiveModel and graceful degradation without ActiveModel.
+### Data modeling with ActiveModel and graceful degradation without ActiveModel.

 If you can load ActiveModel in your project, you can have model callbacks, validations, and other ActiveModel features.
 If you can't load ActiveModel (because you're using something incompatible, like Rails 2),